AnthonyBorton/copilotx/README.md

 --- | ---
 utils.py | I use this to show some of the core features of Copilot Chat.
 The file comes from the awesome [YouTube video](https://www.youtube.com/watch?v=3surPGP7_4o) that Allison (@2percentsilk) recorded.
-Watch the video for the use cases. parse_expenses.py | Also from the awesome video mentioned in the previous row test.asm | I like to show Copilot Chat translating this Assembly lnaguage into Python genericListener.cob | I usually show Copilot Chat translating this COBOL into Java vulnerable.php | I ask Copilot Chat if this code is secure.
+Watch the video for the use cases. parse_expenses.py | Also from the awesome video mentioned in the previous row test.asm | I like to show Copilot Chat translating this Assembly language into Python genericListener.cob | I usually show Copilot Chat translating this COBOL into Java vulnerable.php | I ask Copilot Chat if this code is secure.
 It tell me that it's not.
 I then ask Copilot Chat to fix the code.